Close

 International Student Scholarship Disbursements

-Due to U.S. tax regulations, when non-resident aliens (i.e., international students) are awarded scholarships, a hold will be placed on the funds prior to disbursement so the award may be reviewed by a tax analyst with SDSU’s Business & Financial Affairs.
-Due to the tax treaty between the United States and the recipient’s home country, the recipient may not receive the full amount of their scholarship due to tax withholding.
+Due to U.S. tax regulations, when non-resident aliens (i.e., international students) are awarded scholarships, a hold will be placed on the funds prior to disbursement to allow review by a tax analyst in SDSU’s Business & Financial Affairs office.
+Due to the applicable tax treaty between the United States and the recipient’s home country, scholarship funds may be subject to tax withholding, which could result in the recipient receiving less than the full award amount.
 Questions should be directed to [email protected].

 For all students who have applied for, or have been awarded financial aid, receiving other financial assistance like scholarships can affect financial aid eligibility.
 To understand how this impact is determined, a student’s unmet financial need is calculated as follows: